zack-bitcoin/amoveo/README.md

-Aeternity
+Amoveo
 ==========

-A new blockchain for æpps.
+A scalable blockchain for financial derivatives.
 Optimized for scalability via smart contracts inside state-channels.
 Has a build-in oracle for integration with real-world data.
-Comes with a naming system, for developerability.
 Written in Erlang.

 #### Installing dependencies